philbuchanan/Accordion-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Accordion-Shortcodes/).

 == Changelog ==
+= 1.2.1 =
+* Added option to open all items by default

 = 1.2 =
 * Fixed a potential error with headers already being sent
 * Fixed an issue with the SVN repo